deepakmahakale/blog/_posts/2021-04-26-5-must-have-gems-in-ror-development-environment.markdown

 I believe this gem requires no introduction.
 But still, in case you haven't heard of it - rubocop is a linter for ruby.

-The above line is an understatement because, rubocop doesn't just lint you code or reports the problem in you code.
+The above line is an understatement because rubocop doesn't just lint your code or reports the problem in your code.
 But, rubocop can actually fix most of the issues automatically.

-A true life saver.
+A true lifesaver.

-To lint you code you can run the following command:
+To lint your code you can run the following command:

 ```bash
 # Check all the ruby files in the project